SirPepe/dark-mode-toggle/Readme.md

 ## Installation

 Install `@sirpepe/dark-mode-toggle`, then import the main module somewhere in the page.
 This will auto-register the element with the HTML tag `<dark-mode-toggle>`.
-If you need the tag name to be something else or want to change the custom element options, you can instead import the class `LightDarkToggleElement` from `@sirpepe/dark-mode-toggle/lib` and handle registration yourself.
+If you need the tag name to be something else or want to change the custom element options, you can instead import the class `DarkModeToggleElement` from `@sirpepe/dark-mode-toggle/lib` and handle registration yourself.

 ## Demo